airframesio/acarsng/README.md

 * VDL (Digital VHF, the successor)
 * HFDL (HF, longer distance, slightly more specialized)
 * AERO (SATCOM, focus on oceanic, very specialized)

+## SDRs Supported

+Initial effort will only focus on RTL-SDR since it is the most common and cheapest SDR available on the market.
+In the future will consider the following:

+* Airspy
+* SDRPlay
+* SOAPYSDR (for multi-sdr support)